Last updated on: June 25, 2018 By Ethan Green

 - Handful of nuts

 - Low-fat yogurt

-Some food containing the amino acid Tryptophan may also be worth considering.
-Tryptophan is converted by the body into the hormone Serotonin.
-Serotonin leads to Melatonin, which in turn leads to your internal body clock working.
+Food containing the amino acid tryptophan may also be worth considering.
+Tryptophan is converted by the body into the hormone serotonin.
+Serotonin leads to melatonin, which helps keep your internal body clock in order.